Last reviewed on 2nd September 2023 by Martin Alexander (Mortgage Advisor)

 As a single applicant, getting a mortgage shouldn’t be anything to worry about.
 In fact, many first-time buyers purchase their first home entirely by themselves.
 Single homeowners rarely need a large family residence, so getting your foot on the ladder by buying a cosy home is usually quite manageable.

-There are of course advantages of getting a joint mortgage.
+There are advantages to getting a joint mortgage.
 For instance, you’ll double your borrowing power if both applicants are working.
 Saving for a deposit can also become easier.

 Whether you’re after a mortgage for one person or a joint mortgage, they both have an element of risk involved.
 There’s certainly nothing wrong with getting a mortgage as a single applicant.

 If you’ve rented by yourself then you’ll already understand the additional costs involved such as council tax and utilities, as well as monthly rental payments.
-Monthly mortgage payments can sometimes be cheaper than rental payments, so you’d be surprised that you may even be able to save more by getting a mortgage.
+Monthly mortgage payments are sometimes cheaper than rental payments, so you’d be surprised that you may even be able to save more by getting a mortgage.

 In comparison, you may want a mortgage for a buy to let.
 Many successful landlords are sole owners of property portfolios, so lenders rarely have any issues with applicants applying by themselves.